kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 Each frame is decoded and then drawn into a bitmap the player owns, which moves the decompression that would otherwise happen on the main thread – during a frame, while scrolling – onto a background actor, and produces a bitmap in the layout the compositor wants.

-A player that has not started playing is a third regime: it decodes the first frame so that there is something to show, holds two frames at most, and fills the rest of the window when ``AnimatedImagePlayer/play()`` is called.
+A player that has not started playing – or one that has stopped because nobody is watching – is a third regime: it decodes the first frame so that there is something to show, holds two frames at most, and fills the rest of the window when ``AnimatedImagePlayer/play()`` is called.
 A list of animations that are all showing their first frame – ``AnimatedImageView/isPlaybackEnabled`` set to `false`, say – costs a couple of bitmaps each rather than a full budget each.

 ## Memory